akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

 }
 {% endhighlight %}

 And that's it!
 Our `TreeNodeRef` comes with all capabilities and properties defines in the protocols, such as `count`, `height`, `isBalanced` as well as ability to print out its elements and all standard functionality of Swift sequences.
+Finally, `QuickLookableBinaryTree` makes sure it now can be visualized in Xcode and on iPad.

-A sample enum implementation follows the same lines, though is a bit longer since we need to insert our traversal into root element:
+A sample enum implementation follows the same lines, though is a bit longer since we need to deal with traversals:

 ###### Sample Enum Tree with pluggable traversal
 {% highlight swift %}